 Sam laughs at the concept of spare time, but somehow juggles being a mum of two young boys with a love of Zumba and Body Combat classes.
 Sometimes she even juggles to the boys.

 Ed joined Pragma in February 2011 after completing a MEng in Civil Engineering from the University of Bristol.
-He works as a Associate Director in the Airports, Travel & Commercial Spaces division.
+He is now a Director having started his career at Pragma as an Analyst.

 Ed is a keen amateur photographer and is often found wandering the streets and fields in search of a great shot.